pulp/pulp/docs/sphinx/user-guide/installation.rst

    For Pulp to operate with the Qpid broker, either broker authentication needs to be disabled, or authentication needs to be configured.
 To disable authentication add ``auth=no`` to the ``qpidd.conf`` file.
 Qpid 0.24 and higher places the config file is at ``/etc/qpid/qpidd.conf``, and earlier Qpid versions place the config file at ``/etc/qpidd.conf``.
+Changes made to ``qpidd.conf`` go into effect the next time Qpid starts; if Qpid is already running prior to making a change to ``qpidd.conf`` then restart the Qpid.

    To leave broker authentication enabled, you will need to configure SASL with a username/password, and then configure Pulp to use that username/password.
 Refer to the Qpid docs